 Divorce Mediation is a non-litigious, alternative way to settle divorce issues privately and confidentially outside of Court.

-The Mediator, an impartial third party, meets with the divorcing couple, or with the already-divorced parties who have post-divorce issues.
+The Mediator, an impartial third party, meets either in person or virtually with the divorcing couple, or with the already-divorced parties who have post-divorce issues.

 The Mediator facilitates discussion between the parties, promotes communication and cooperation, and helps the parties negotiate their own agreement.
 During the process the parties are encouraged to develop the necessary tools to help them resolve future differences.